nodeshift-archived/node-rpm/README.md

 ### Questions

+#### Does openssl need to be removed from the downloaded tar?
+Currently the nodejs-tarball.sh downloads the Node.js version specified in the spec file and then removed `dep/openssl` from it.
+Perhaps it would be enough to just configure `--without-ssl` and not remove it.
+Is this so that it does not end up in the source rpm file?

+    $ rpm -qpl ~/rpmbuild/SRPMS/nodejs-6.9.1-2.fc25.src.rpm
+    0001-Disable-crypto-tests.patch
+    0001-Disable-failing-tests.patch
+    0002-Use-openssl-1.0.1.patch
+    node-v6.9.1-stripped.tar.gz
+    nodejs-disable-gyp-deps.patch
+    nodejs-tarball.sh
+    nodejs-use-system-certs.patch
+    nodejs.spec

-#### Why are only the parallel test run
+#### Why are only the parallel test run?
 Currentl only the parallel test are run and nothing else:

     python tools/test.py --mode=release parallel -J

 This will miss the cctest and addons for example.
-Perhaps this is done as they are currently failing for them but hopefully in the future this could be update to run the full suite of tests.
+Some of these test depend on `npm` which has been removed from the deps directory which would explain why those test are not being executed.

+#### Does npm really need to be removed?
+It looks like npm is removed to avoid it from being installed on the target system, but this is accomplished using the `--without-npm`flag which is already specified.
+If needed deps/npm could be removed after as the last step in the checks section.

 #### Disabled tests